swimit/swim-academy/basics/services/README.md

     * A `@SwimLane` annotation must precede every `Lane` declaration.
 The `String` inside the annotation defines the `Lane`'s globally addressable URI and does not need to match the `Lane`'s field name.
     * `Lanes` are parametrized.
 Any parameters that are not explicitly provided (e.g. using `ValueLane.valueClass(), MapLane.keyClass()`) default to `<recon.Value>`.
 We use an `Integer` here because `A`-type devices stream `Integers`.

-2. Capturing a stream's history simply requires [declaring](https://github.com/swimit/swim-academy/blob/master/basics/services/src/main/java/ai/swim/service/AService.java#L19-L31) a `MapLane` instead of a single-dimensional `ValueLane`.
+2. Capturing a stream's history simply requires [declaring](https://github.com/swimit/swim-academy/blob/master/basics/services/src/main/java/ai/swim/service/AService.java#L19-L31) a `MapLane` instead of a single-dimensional `ValueLane`, and providing a key to order the historical values.
+Typically, this is accomplished by using a key of type `Long` and storing the relevant Unix timestamp.

 And, at least in terms of the final API, that's all!
 You likely have noticed the additional `CommandLane`, but it will make more sense to discuss this in the Data Ingestion section.